line/armeria/site/src/sphinx/advanced-structured-logging.rst

 :api:`RequestLogAvailability` is an enum that is used to express which :api:`RequestLog` properties you are interested in. ``COMPLETE`` will make your listener invoked when all properties are available.

-On the client side, you can get the start time and duration information about a connection.
-Unlike request and response properties, you need a different way to get the properties.
-You should call the static method of :api:`ClientConnectionTimings` as follows:
+On the client side, you can also get the timing information about the related connection attempt.
+Unlike request and response properties, you need to use :api:`ClientConnectionTimings` as follows:

 .. code-block:: java